Overview of Small Grants Program

 Information about U.S. Embassy Singapore Federal Assistance Awards

 - Type of funding: Fiscal Year 2023 Public Diplomacy Funds.
 This notice is subject to availability of funding.

 - Award amounts: Typically, award amounts vary between $1,000 USD and $20,000 USD, but exceptions are possible if the budget is commensurate with the project goals.

 - Anticipated program start date: Awards fund future programs only, not programs that occurred in the past or are already in progress.
-Programs must commence before September 30, 2023.
+Program activities must commence before September 30, 2023.

 - Authorizing legislation, type, and year of funding: Funding authorities rest in the Smith-Mundt Act or in the Fulbright-Hays Act.